This post may contain affiliate links. Please read my Disclosure for more info.

 Start the day with some good vibes

 For many of us, mornings can be the most stressful time of the day.
-We wake up feeling groggy and unrefreshed rather than rearing to go – not a great way to start the day!
+Often we wake up feeling groggy and unrefreshed rather than raring to go!
+Definitely not a great way to start the day!
 However, it’s worth noting that our energy is actually at it’s ‘purest’ first thing in the morning, so this is the best time to ‘tune in’ to this positivity if you want our day to run smoothly.

 Follow this with some meditation, even if it’s just for 5 minutes.
 Daily meditation helps to calm a ‘busy’ brain, helping us to focus and maintain emotional balance.
 I love the Buddhify app – it’s so simple and user friendly too!
 Perfect for some self-care time.